 We will continue to integrate math and science as much as possible, and will have well grounded projects that incorporate the new math curriculum.
 We are very pleased to be able to have a math program that is so aligned to our progressive educational philosophy.

-If FSM parents have any questions, they can contact Jeannette Lutter-Gardella during the summer, or Kris Bennett after school starts.
+If FSMN parents have any questions, they can contact Jeannette Lutter-Gardella during the summer, or Kris Bennett after school starts.